mashnoon1234/getting-and-cleaning-data-course-project/CodeBook.md

 # Dataset Overview and Source
 Two datasets have been created from the train and test data provided in the [Human Activity Recognition using Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) using a custom data-preprocessing script.
 Relevant information including experiment design, data collection method and units of the source dataset can be found in the <em>README.txt</em> file in the <em>Source Information</em> directory, which has been collected from the original data source.
+The contents of the files in the data source and the files generated after running the script are all delimited by one white space character.

 # Dataset Information